VuIceTea/v-store/README.md

 ## 🤝 Contributing

-We welcome all contributions to improve V-Store!
+I welcome all contributions to improve V-Store!

 ### 📝 Contribution Process